 Toxic-Forming Materials-earth minerals or wastes which, if acted upon by air, water, weathering or microbiological processes, are likely to produce chemical or physical conditions in soils or water that are detrimental to biota or uses of water.
 Toxic Mine Drainage-water that is discharged from active or abandoned mines or other areas affected by coal exploration or development operations or surface coal mining and reclamation operations, which contains a substance that through chemical action or physical effects is likely to kill, injure or impair biota commonly present in the area that might be exposed to it.

-Transfer, Assignment or Sale of Rights-a change in ownership or other effective control over the right to conduct surface coal mining operations under a permit issued by the office.
+Transfer, Assignment or Sale of Rights-a change of a permittee.